adamkirchel/FYP_submission/README.md

 1) Open 'data_processing' folder

-2) Open 'Preprocess'.
-This holds different functions for preprocessing data.
+2) 'Preprocess.m' - This holds different functions for preprocessing data.

-3) Open 'GenData'.
-This is used to create synthetic data using strategies proposed in the project report.
+3) 'GenData.m' - This is used to create synthetic data using strategies proposed in the project report.

 C) For machine learning architecture: